JamFfm/TFTDisplay/README.md

 > Please do not update your firmware.
 It will distroy the Raspi configuration (hopefully not the hardware).

+> Have a look at the installation section of this readme.
+You only have to follow that one.

 I noticed that you need first initialise with DC 18 and RST 25 (with 23 there will be a false-color image for a short period).
 This causes a white (or false-color screen).
 After that change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.

 # Installation